Easy Pasta Salad

 My Best Pasta Salad Tips

 • Cook your pasta a little longer than normal.
-It should be just a tad past al dente (but not mushy) so that the pasta stays soft when it cools.
-I find that the higher time range listed on box instructions is usually just about right for pasta salad.
+It should be a tad past al dente (but not mushy) so that the pasta stays soft when it cools.
+I find that the higher time range listed on the package instructions is usually just about right for cold pasta salad.

 • Taste and adjust.
 Like most salad recipes, this one is super flexible, so be sure to taste and adjust it to your liking before serving.
 Add more lemon if you prefer a tangier salad, toss in more greens if you’re all about the veggies, and always, always salt to taste.